-The first step in creating zoning regulations for adult-use cannabis facilities was the June 22, 2020

-City Council workshop.
+The first step in creating zoning regulations for adult-use cannabis facilities was the June 22, 2020 City Council workshop.
 In advance of the workshop, staff created a webpage, video presentation, and non-binding survey which were released to the public on June 3, 2020.
-The direction provided by the City Council at the June 22, 2020 workshop regarding potential adult-use cannabis zoning ordinance components is discussed on the following pages.

-City Council provided guidance as to how the existing medical cannabis regulations should be applied to the adult-use cannabis cultivation centers and dispensing organizations, as depicted below.
+At the June 22, 2020 workshop, City Council provided guidance as to how the existing medical cannabis regulations should be applied to the adult-use cannabis cultivation centers and dispensing organizations, as depicted below.